E-Crea8/cloth-store/README.md

 ## Updates

-I will let you know as soon as a new version of the Cloth-Store WooCommerce Theme box is available.
+I will let you know as soon as a new version of the Cloth-Store WooCommerce Theme is available.